-ENG 606.
-SEMINAR IN ENGLISH ROMANTIC MOVEMENT.
-Four hours credit.
-The origin, purpose and nature of the Romantic Movement.
-A study of two or more of the following authors: Blake, Wordsworth, Coleridge, Shelley, Keats, Byron, Lamb, Hazlitt and DeQuincey.
+ENG 627.
+Studies in the Romantic Period.
+(4).
+(Maximum 16).
+Seminars in the origin, purpose, and nature of the Romantic Movement focusing on two or more of these representative authors - e.g., Blake, Wordsworth, Coleridge, Shelley, Keats, Byron, Lamb, Hazlitt, DeQuincey, and others.